BotSolver/AntiNuke/README.md

 When it is installing it's modules and dll's, do **NOT** forcefully close it from running in the background, it was made to be that way to look better.

-If the bot doesn't go online, you did something wrong, just change the config settings.
+If the bot doesn't go online you did something wrong, just change the config settings.

 ### AntiNuke Features